What if I don’t know who's to blame for my work injury?

 A duty of care is when an individual, company or organisation has a legal obligation for the safety and well being of others.

-To make a successful injury claim it must be shown that another party both owed you a 'duty of care' and was negligent in that duty.
+To make a successful injury claim it must be shown that another party both owed you a duty of care and was negligent in that duty.

 For example:

-• a road user has a duty of care for other road users
+• A road user has a duty of care for other road users

-• a doctor has a duty of care for the patient
+• A doctor has a duty of care for the patient

-• an employer has a duty of care for their employees
+• An employer has a duty of care for their employees

-• a supermarket has a duty of care for their customers
+• A supermarket has a duty of care for their customers

 To fulfil a duty of care, the responsible party must carry out risk assessments to identify any risks or hazards.
 Measures to ensure the risks are removed or safely managed must be implemented.